 It is never allowed to hold an osaekomi-waza just around the head/neck without control of at least one arm.
-Control in ne-waza using arms or legs around the neck without the opponent's arm inside will be considered as Mate!.
+Control in ne-waza using arms around the neck, without opponent's arm inside will be considered as Mate!
+Control in ne-waza using legs around the neck, without opponent's arm inside will be considered as Mate! and Shido!.